tHarvey303/synthesizer/docs/source/getting_started/overview.rst

 To convert an emission into an observable the properties of an observatory must be applied.
 This is parametrised by the ``Instrument`` object, a flexible container designed to hold the properties of any type of observatory, including photometric imagers, spectrographs, and IFU instruments.

 While many of the properties are simple values (i.e. a resolution or resolving power), certain instruments require more detailed properties.
 For example, a photometric imager ``Instrument`` needs a description of the filter transmission curves.
 These are encapsulated by the ``FilterCollection`` object.
 These filters can be user defined, using an explicit transmission curve or the limits of a top-hat filter.
-More powerfully, however, Synthesizer provides an interface to the [Spanish Virtual Observatory (SVO) filter database](https://svo2.cab.inta-csic.es/theory/fps/), which allows users to easily use any filter from the database by simply passing a filter name to the ``FilterCollection`` at instantiation.
+More powerfully, however, Synthesizer provides an interface to the `Spanish Virtual Observatory (SVO) filter database <https://svo2.cab.inta-csic.es/theory/fps/>`_, which allows users to easily use any filter from the database by simply passing a filter name to the ``FilterCollection`` at instantiation.

 Observables
 ***********

-By combining an emission object with an ``Instrument`` or ``InstrumentCollection``, Synthesizer can translate the theoretical emission into a observable accounting for observational effects.
+By combining an emission object with an ``Instrument`` or ``InstrumentCollection``, Synthesizer can translate the theoretical emission into an observable accounting for observational effects.
-Observables include spectra (accounting for resolving power and noise, again in a `Sed` objects), photometry (``PhotometryCollection`` objects), images (``Image`` and ``ImageCollection`` objects), and spectral data cubes (``SpectralDataCube`` objects).
+Observables include spectra (accounting for resolving power and noise, again in `Sed` objects), photometry (``PhotometryCollection`` objects), images (``Image`` and ``ImageCollection`` objects), and spectral data cubes (``SpectralDataCube`` objects).
 Just like emissions, observables are not just containers, they provide a number of methods for manipulating, analysing, and visualising their contents.